 to say thanks so much for purchasing this ebook.
-I hope it is helpful, an swers some of your questions and gives you more of a start that I had when I dove into the renovation and legal work involved in putting a legal commercial kitchen in my them that enabled me to make money from home doing what I enjoyed and was good at.
+I hope it is helpful, answers some of your questions and gives you more of a start that I had when I dove into the renovation and legal work involved in putting a legal commercial kitchen in my home that enabled me to make money from home doing what I enjoyed and was good at.
 One word of advice, you will have to check the regulations of the jurisdiction where you live, because they probably will be different depending on where you live.
+I also want to encourage you to be persistent.
+Find our all the requirements, see if there is anyway possible to make it work, and then ask your questions.